 I truly believe we as humans should have a meaningful, conscious relationship with each and every piece of clothing.Emma Slade Edmondson

 How we think about second hand clothing is going through a monumental shift.
 It’s never been easier to buy and sell pre-loved garments.
-Depop, Hewi, the Real Real, Vestaire Collective – and so many more – have revolutionised the way we think about secondhand.
-Some analysts believe that the resale sector will be bigger than fast fashion within ten years.
+Depop, Hewi, the Real Real, Vestaire Collective—and so many more—have revolutionised the way we think about second hand.
+Some analysts even believe that the resale sector will be bigger than fast fashion within ten years!

 Londoner Emma Slade Edmondson has made an art form of charity shop fashion.
-The consultant and creative producer is founder of Charity Fashion Live – a playful alternative to London Fashion Week shows, that tend to exclude those of is not deep in the industry.
+The consultant and creative producer is founder of Charity Fashion Live—a playful alternative to London Fashion Week shows, that tend to exclude those not deep in the industry.

 As well as championing the charity shop, Emma works with sustainable brands on everything from marketing strategy and creative direction, to events and sourcing.

-So what one pre-loved find of Emma’s stands out above all the others as her favourite?
+So which one pre-loved find of Emma’s stands out above all the others as her favourite?

 Currently I am in love with some Coco Chanel mini wedge heel peep toe sling back sandals.
 They are classic but simultaneously striking because the wedge is metallic and the upper is PVC with patent leather trim.
 I’m always looking forward to warm weather so I treasure those summery pieces I can make sunshine memories in!